Fady-Ibrahim20/XML-editor/README.md

 + Format/prettify the Unformatted XML file
 + Convert the XML file to JSON
 + Compress/Decompress the XML file or minify it.
++ Represent and visualize the relations between the users(in the XML file) using Directed Graph

  ## Launch
  To Launch the windows Application on your PC you have to install Java JDK